-Financial Instrument Basis of measurement Note Investments - fixed rate Carrying value adjusted for interest owed Investments have both fixed term and fixed at year end interest rates Soft Loans Where material soft loans have been The only loans deemed material are the loans measured using an assumed effective for private sector renewal. interest rate of 8% for company loans and 6% for homeowner loans.
-Contractual Debt/payables Held at invoiced or billed amount less an estimate of Impairment for the uncollectability of that debt.
-Long-term creditors / Capital Grants Held at carrying value as it is considered in Advance highly unlikely, owing to historical experience, that they will require repayment.
+Financial Instrument Basis of measurement Note

+Investments - fixed rate Carrying value adjusted for interest owed Investments have both fixed term and fixed

+at year end interest rates

+Soft Loans Where material soft loans have been The only loans deemed material are the loans

+measured using an assumed effective for private sector renewal.

+interest rate of 8% for company loans

+and 6% for homeowner loans.

+Contractual Debt/payables Held at invoiced or billed amount less an

+estimate of Impairment for the

+uncollectability of that debt.

+Long-term creditors / Capital Grants

+in Advance highly unlikely, owing to historical

+experience, that they will require

+repayment.